SVTA-OP/Floorp-GNOME-Theme/README.md

   * Open `Userchrome.css` (assuming you overwrote the file) and add `@import "firefox-gnome-theme/userChrome.css";`.
   * Remember to take line 6 and comment it, `/*@import "WhiteSur/theme.css"; /**/`
   * Now you can go through the file and uncomment whatever option you would like.
   * Close the file and restart floorp.
+Make sure that `toolkit.legacyUserProfileCustomizations.script` is set to `true`